 Miracle Essential Oils Full Brand Review

-Most other essential oil brands that I know of advertise the more conservative and safe way of using essential oils by saying to NOT ingest them.
-Some customer service answers I’ve received in the past do state that their brand officially doesn’t recommend internal use, but that their consumers do so anyways at their own risk and while working with their healthcare team.
-If you like a particular brand of essential oils, and consider taking them internally, I would recommend you search the FAQ or customer service database of your exact brand of choice really well to find some good answers on this question.
+If you like a particular brand of essential oils, and would like to take them internally, I would recommend you search the FAQ or customer service database of your exact brand of choice really well to find some good answers on this question.
 You can’t go off of general information here as no such thing exists and no one-size-fits-all general approval to use oils internally exists in this industry.

 For your convenience, I have included some other popular essential oil brands‘ statements on internal use of essential oils.